diyeliaigbe/diyeliaigbe.github.io/projects.md

 ---

-- NGR - New Generation Radio (an experiment with Rust for RF signal processing).
+- [NGR](https://github.com/eshikafe/ngr) - an experiment with Rust for RF signal processing).
-- NGC - New Generation EPC/5G/6G core network (an experiment with VNFs implemented in Go and Rust).
+- [NGC](https://github.com/eshikafe/ngc) - EPC/5G/6G core network VNF experiments in Go and Rust.
+- Self-flying vehicle - a solution to the transportation challenge in Lagos state